 Health and Wellness: In addition to the following resources, you can email the Student Advocates for Health & Wellness at

-Student Groups: The department sponsors several student groups:
+Student Groups: The department sponsors or is affiliated with several student groups:

-SEAS (Student and Employee Accessibility Services): Brown University is committed to full inclusion of all students.
+SAS (Student Accessibility Services): Brown University is committed to full inclusion of all students.
 Students who, by nature of a documented disability, require academic accommodations should contact the professor.
-The staff of the SEAS office can be reached at 401-863-9588 or
+The staff of the SAS office can be reached at 401-863-9588 or

 email@example.com to discuss the process for requesting accomodations.

 Ombudsperson Office: The Ombuds Office provides a safe, informal, and confidential service independent from the University administration for students involved in a University-related problem (academic or administrative), acting as a neutral complaint resolver and not as an advocate for any of the parties involved in a dispute.
 The Ombudsperson can provide information on policies and procedures affecting students, facilitate students’ contact with services able to assist in resolving the problem, and assist students navitgate conflicts concerning improper application of University policies or procedures.
 All matters referred to this office are held in strict confidence (with the exception of cases where there appears to be imminent threat of serious harm).

 Student Support Services: Student Support Services assists students with a wide-range of issues and concerns that might arise during their time at Brown.
 The Student Support Services Deans provide 24-hour crisis services for undergraduate, graduate, and medical students with personal or family emergencies, and are available by appointment to consult with individual students about their personal questions/concerns, thus allowing students to succeed and thrive in their academic pursuits.